originally posted on Concept Hub

 It was created by Interactive Video Technologies, and they claim;

 ‘Literally anyone who can use PowerPoint can now create a very professional video-based presentation that is put up in all the right formats, all the right bandwidth parameters.
 It’s put up in a way that is hosted properly.
 And that person is able to check their statistics—who came, who registered, how they answered the polls and questions.
 All those things that are normally handled by webcasting experts and production people, we are putting into the hands of everybody.
 So it is becoming an enterprise application that is changing the culture of how people communicate.”

 This sounds very “empowering” but there are a few issues I can think of off the top of my head.

 - Have you seen those people on YouTube?
-Yes some of the videos are entertaining, and some are produced by professionals or semi-professionals.
-But for the most part many videos can not hold your attention for longer than a few minutes.
+Yes, some of the videos are entertaining, and some are produced by professionals or semi-professionals.
+But for the most part, many videos cannot hold your attention for longer than a few minutes.
 If a video is produced poorly it will not hold people’s attention.
-Even if it is produce in a easy and cost effective manner, the video is a waste of time and effort if it does not communicate the intended messgae to the intended audience.
+Even if it is produced in an easy and cost-effective manner, the video is a waste of time and effort if it does not communicate the intended message to the intended audience.

 Now I am not saying every video needs to be professionally produced.
 IVT surveyed IBM regarding their use of videos.

 At the beginning of the pilot, Kahan conducted a survey asking his 5,000-6,000 users a few questions, including the purposes for which they were then using webcasting.
 This resulted in four main categories: General Information Flow, Training, Support, and Effective Meetings.
 At the end of the pilot, he conducted the survey again.
 Among the changes that most surprised Kahan was the number of people who were using IVT Studio to improve their meetings.